YJY-G/2023_Summer_Program/README.md

-# 2023_Summer_Program
+# Steam Recommender System
 This is a project completed in a Summer Program in Columbia University .
-A Game Recommendation System for Steam,I'm Alex,I am mainly responsible for the implementation of the code
+A Game Recommendation System for Steam.I'm Alex,I am mainly responsible for the implementation of the code

 **crew members**:Alex, Sen, Cynthia, Lydia, Henry, Ben